segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/integrations.md

 order: 2
 ---

 Each integration is a connector between `digitalData` and a third-party system.
 An integration can listen to all events added to the array `digitalData.events`, and also convert events into a format required for a third-party system.
-If an event is necessary for a system, **DigitalDataManager** sends it.
+If an event is necessary for a system, **SegmentStream** sends it.

 ### Page contents
 ------